 There’s often live music in the evening and stunning wildlife viewing from the patio.
 If the ferry isn’t your thing, you can even rent a kayak and paddle over from downtown.
 After your meal, take a stroll around Protection Island.
-You’ll find plenty of walking trails and rocky west coast beaches to explore.
+You’ll find plenty of walking trails, a community garden, and rocky west coast beaches to explore.

 Discover The Abyss

 One of the most interesting things to see in Nanaimo is the 50 cm (20”) crack in the earth, coined “The Abyss.”
 Although its origins are unclear, the fissure is a natural wonder along the Extension Ridge Trail.
 The crack looks bottomless and is just big enough to fall into so be extra careful if hiking with a pup.

 Extension Ridge Trail is about 8 km (5 miles) out and back, and it’s just 1km to the Abyss.
 Beyond the Abyss, there is a fairy circle and a lovely labyrinth marks the end of the trail.
 There are several viewpoints along the way, where you can look down at the city and surrounding landscape.
 The trailhead is about 10 minutes south of downtown Nanaimo and starts in a gravel parking lot.

 Go for a Stroll at Neck Point Park